nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-02-19-MARS_OPPORTUNITY.md

 ----
 ### DATE: February 19, 2004
 ----
-Eclipse by Pink Floyd<br />Meet Me Halfway by Kenny Loggins
+✫ Eclipse by Pink Floyd  &nbsp;<br />✷ Meet Me Halfway by Kenny Loggins

 ##### Comment:
 * in recognition of the transit of the martian moon, Phobos.